dsccommunity/dsccommunity.org/content/blog/dsc-maintenance-windows.en.md

 In the [DscWorkshop](https://github.com/AutomatedLab/DscWorkshop) project we use [Datum](https://github.com/gaelcolas/Datum) to handle the configuration data.
 With Datum we can apply a pattern similar to [Puppet’s Roles and Profiles](https://puppet.com/docs/pe/2017.2/r_n_p_intro.html).
 The DscWorkshop uses configurations defined in the [CommonTasks](https://github.com/AutomatedLab/CommonTasks) repository.
 This repository is named CommonTasks as it provides simple access to a few common configurations that most of you might need when configuring servers.
 For example, let’s suppose you want to configure a web server with DSC.
 This could be the list of configurations you want to assign to a web server:

-- NetworkIpConfiguration: Let’s make sure the server has the correct network settings
+- `NetworkIpConfiguration`: Let’s make sure the server has the correct network settings
-- WindowsFeatures: You want to make sure the OS knows how to host a web site
+- `WindowsFeatures`: You want to make sure the OS knows how to host a web site
-- FilesAndFolders: Your web content should be copied from somewhere
+- `FilesAndFolders`: Your web content should be copied from somewhere
-- WebSite: There should be a separate web site for our stuff
+- `WebSite`: There should be a separate web site for our stuff

 These four configurations are [DSC composite resources](https://docs.microsoft.com/en-us/powershell/dsc/resources/authoringresourcecomposite).
 If a DSC configuration gets too large, you should split it up in portions that are called composite resources.
 Composite resources are like functions.
 You can add some logic to it to meet your / your businesses’ requirements, like done in the [SecurityBase]( https://github.com/AutomatedLab/CommonTasks/blob/dev/CommonTasks/DscResources/SecurityBase/SecurityBase.schema.psm1) configuration.
 We gain efficiency, flexibility and scalability by converting all common requirements into configurations (DSC composite resources).
 Your next task may be configuring file servers with DSC as the web server thing went great.
 File servers should be even simpler, and you can reuse the NetworkIpConfiguration, WindowsFeature and FilesAndFolders configuration and you are almost done.
 Adding configuration data should be quick now.